BiQ-Bluesoft/xperience-community-elastic-search/docs/Usage-Guide.md

 # Usage Guide

-This library supports using Azure.Search to index both unstructured and high structured, interrelated content in an Xperience by Kentico solution.
+This library supports using Elastic.Search to index both unstructured and high structured, interrelated content in an Xperience by Kentico solution.
 This indexed content can then be programmatically queried and displayed in a website channel.

 Below are the steps to integrate the library into your solution.